gatity/camunda-csharp-client/csharp-client/docs/MetricsApi.md

         {
             Configuration config = new Configuration();
             config.BasePath = "http://localhost:8080/engine-rest";
+            // Configure HTTP basic authorization: basicAuth
+            config.Username = "YOUR_USERNAME";
+            config.Password = "YOUR_PASSWORD";

             // create instances of HttpClient, HttpClientHandler to be reused later with different Api classes HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new MetricsApi(httpClient, config, httpClientHandler);
-            var name = name_example;  // string | The name of the metric. (optional)
-            var reporter = reporter_example;  // string | The name of the reporter (host), on which the metrics was logged.
-This will have value provided by the [hostname configuration property](https://docs.camunda.org/manual/7.17/reference/deployment-descriptors/tags/process-engine/#hostname). (optional) var startDate = 2013-10-20T19:20:30+01:00;  // DateTime? | The start date (inclusive). (optional) var endDate = 2013-10-20T19:20:30+01:00;  // DateTime? | The end date (exclusive). (optional) var firstResult = 56;  // int? | Pagination of results.
+            var name = "activity-instance-start";  // string | The name of the metric. (optional) var reporter = "reporter_example";  // string | The name of the reporter (host), on which the metrics was logged.
+This will have value provided by the [hostname configuration property](https://docs.camunda.org/manual/7.21/reference/deployment-descriptors/tags/process-engine/#hostname). (optional) var startDate = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTime? | The start date (inclusive). (optional) var endDate = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTime? | The end date (exclusive). (optional) var firstResult = 56;  // int? | Pagination of results.
 Specifies the index of the first result to return. (optional) var maxResults = 56;  // int? | Pagination of results.
 Specifies the maximum number of results to return.
-Will return less results if there are no more results left. (optional) var interval = interval_example;  // string | The interval for which the metrics should be aggregated.
+Will return less results if there are no more results left. (optional) var interval = "\"900\"";  // string | The interval for which the metrics should be aggregated.
 Time unit is seconds.
-Default: The interval is set to 15 minutes (900 seconds). (optional)  (default to "900") var aggregateByReporter = aggregateByReporter_example;  // string | Aggregate metrics by reporter. (optional)
+Default: The interval is set to 15 minutes (900 seconds). (optional)  (default to "900") var aggregateByReporter = "aggregateByReporter_example";  // string | Aggregate metrics by reporter. (optional)

             try
             {